 Congratulations on investing in your graduate education at Western Connecticut State University.

 Completing a Free Application for Federal Student Aid (FAFSA) is your first step in financing your education.
-When filing the FAFSA, you are considered a graduate or professional student if you’re enrolled in any post-secondary schooling beyond a bachelor’s degree.
+When filing the FAFSA, you are considered a graduate or professional student if you are enrolled in any post-secondary schooling beyond a bachelor’s degree.

-As an independent student, you are not required to have your parents provide financial information on the FAFSA.
-Instead, you will provide only your own and your spouse’s information, if you’re married.
+As an independent student, you are not required to have parental financial information on the FAFSA.
+Instead, you will provide only your own and your spouse’s information, if you are married.

 Types of Aid

 There are two types of federal loans offered to graduate students which are not based on financial need.

 - Direct Unsubsidized Loan for graduate students are limited to a maximum of $20,500 per academic year, assuming full-time status.
 They carry a fixed interest rate, which is updated each year in July, and there is an origination fee upon disbursement of the loan.

 - Direct Graduate PLUS Loan is an additional financing option for graduate students.
 Graduate students can borrow up to their cost of attendance, minus any other aid they may have received.
 These loans carry a fixed interest rate and there is an origination fee upon disbursement of the loan.

 Private Educational Loans are also available to graduate students; options can be reviewed at www.elmselect.com.
 The Office of Financial Aid & Student Employment recommends students borrow through the federal loan programs first, before considering a private educational loan.

 The FAFSA and Graduate PLUS Loan application can be found at www.studentaid.gov.
 You will need an FSA ID to complete the applications.